anisotropi4/TPR/README.md

 A scrape of the Network Rail Timetable Planning Rules (TPR)

 ## The Rail Timetable Planning Rules (TPR) for the British rail network
-The Network Rail [here](https://www.networkrail.co.uk/industry-and-commercial/information-for-operators/operational-rules/) are used to regulate the standard timings between stations and junctions together with other matters enabling trains to be scheduled into the working timetable for the various parts of the main rail network.
+The Network Rail [Timetable Planning Rules](https://www.networkrail.co.uk/industry-and-commercial/information-for-operators/operational-rules/) are used to regulate the standard timings between stations and junctions together with other matters enabling trains to be scheduled into the working timetable for the various parts of the main rail network.
 However, as this consists of ~10 PDF file for each calendar yeary, their use is significantly restricted.

 This respository uses scripts in `shell`, `python` and the [`Tabula`](https://github.com/tabulapdf) project to liberate data and tables trapped inside these PDF files for a given year.